SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *The table should be to my left.*

 I walk forward a little more and turn left.
-Walking forward, I crash into something.
+Walking forward again, I crash into something.

 I panic and grab onto it, falling on top of it.